bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 04:38 PM CT, May 29</p>
+<p class="updated_time"> Latest data: 05:00 PM CT, May 29</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 85°, which is 2° *colder* than yesterday.
+Today's high is 86°, which is 2° *colder* than yesterday.
 Tomorrow is expected to be 1° **warmer** than today.

 Currently:

 - 85°
-- Mostly Clear
+- Mostly Cloudy
-- 32% humidity
+- 31% humidity
-- 6 mph wind
+- 5 mph wind
-- 29% cloud cover
+- 77% cloud cover
-- 40 AQI 🟩
+- 44 AQI 🟩

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>